msainsburydale/NeuralEstimatorsGNN/README.md

 The replication script is `sh/all.sh`, invoked using `bash sh/all.sh` from the top level of this repository.
 For all studies, the replication script will automatically train the neural estimators, generate estimates from both the neural and likelihood-based estimators, and populate the `img` folder with the figures and results of the manuscript.

 The nature of our experiments means that the run time for reproducing the results of the manuscript can be substantial (1-2 days in total).
 When running the replication script, the user will be prompted with an option to quickly establish that the code is working by using a small number of parameter configurations and epochs.
-Our envisioned workflow is to establish that the code is working with this "quick" option, clear the populated folders by simply entering `bash sh/clear.sh`, and then run the code in full (possibly over the weekend).
+Our envisioned workflow is to establish that the code is working with this "quick" option, clear the populated folders by simply entering `bash sh/clear.sh`, and then run the code in full (possibly over the weekend). **NB:** under this "quick" option, very few training samples and epochs are used when training the GNN-based estimator, and the results produced will therefore not be meaningful and should not be interpreted.

 Note that the replication script is clearly presented and commented; hence, one may easily "comment out" sections to produce a subset of the results.
 (Comments in `.sh` files are made with `#`.)
 By default, results for the max-stable models are not produced, since the simulation of data sets with independent replicates can lead to memory problems on personal computers with limited memory resources; results for these models can be produced by un-commenting the appropriate command in `sh/simulationstudies.sh`.
 Note that the pairwise likelihood for the Brown-Resnick max-stable process is computed using `C` code, which must be compiled by running the command `bash sh/compile.sh`.